asaadsaad/MWA-homework04-nodejs03/README.md

 ## Answer the following Questions
 1. Explain in detail Node thread system?
-2. What is the best way to handle I/O intensive tasks in Node?
+2. What is the best way to handle any custom I/O intensive tasks in Node?
-3. What is the best way to handle CPU-intensive tasks in Node?
+3. What is the best way to handle any custom CPU-intensive tasks in Node?